 These prefer fertile, loose, well-drained soil.
 To grow them in the ground, prepare the soil before planting.
 Keep adequate space between each prepared area to avoid overcrowding as your plant grows.
 Provide plants with a mix of good topsoil, compost, and bone meal, which promotes flowering and fruit production.

 The soil pH for tomatoes should be slightly acidic, at about 6.2 to 6.8.
-Avoid soil mixes with high nitrogen content as they promote leaf growth but not flower and fruit.
+Avoid soil mixes with high nitrogen content as they promote leaf growth but not flowers or fruit.
 Container mixes should be the same, but they need to be fertilized more during growth.
 While it’s possible to produce delicious bite-sized fruits on your cherry tomato plant in clay garden soil, it’s more difficult to have a successful harvest with the right flavor.

 Fertilizing Cherry Tomatoes